-The Cool Schools Peer Mediation Programme is a whole school programme that teaches essential life skills for peaceful conflict resolution.
+The Cool Schools Peer Mediation Programme is a whole-school programme that teaches essential life skills for peaceful conflict resolution.
 The skills taught empower individuals to build positive, caring relationships with others especially when conflict arises over differences.
-Every fortnight, Peer Mediators meet for the professional development session with the teacher in-charge.
-PD sessions include theory and role play to enhance students practice, and develop self-confidence.
-Students also learn other skills and strategies in order to be an effective peer mediator.
+Each class nominates Peer Mediators who are trained to support the process.
+Every fortnight, Peer Mediators meet for training and development sessions with the teacher in-charge.
+These sessions include theory and role play to enhance students knowledge, understanding and skills and to help develop self-confidence.
+Students also learn a range of other skills and strategies that support their roles as effective peer mediators.

 Papatoetoe Intermediate School is committed to training students to be ‘leaders’.
 The promotion of leadership skills and capabilities provides students with purpose and motivation.
-Our students may show natural capability that needs support and training by classroom teachers and mentors.
-At our school, we say “Every Year 8 student is a leader!”
-Before the end of Year 7, students are selected for leadership roles and training begins in preparation for year 8.
-At the start of the year expectations and responsibilities are taught and students agree what the celebration event will be for meeting the expectations throughout the year.
-All student leaders get a job-specific badge.
+Leadership roles are selected within a range of interests and capabilities; IT Leaders, Class and Sports Leaders, Health Ambassadors etc. Our students may show natural capability that the school actively supports and trains.
+This training is undertaken by classroom teachers and mentors.
+At our school, we say ‘Every Year 8 student is a leader!’
+Before the end of Year 7, students are selected for leadership roles and training begins in preparation for Year 8.
+At the start of each year expectations and responsibilities are taught and students agree what the celebration event will be for meeting the expectations throughout the year.
+Student leaders are awarded a job-specific badge.